aejenk/moveslice/README.md

 let res = arr.try_moveslice(3..6, 7);
 assert!(res.is_err());

-// Moveslice also comes with its own `Error` enum, since there
+// Moveslice also comes with its own `Error` enum, to offer
-// are three main cases for failure.
+// better debugging.
+Right now, there's only one error case.

 // You could pass the destination as the same value as chunk.0.
 // However this would mean nothing is moved.